-In 2016, Kevin received the Emmy as the best Feature Reporter in Texas for the 6th time.
-And in addition to a 31-Emmy career as a reporter, writer, and producer he also picked up a camera again – receiving the 2015 and 2016 Emmys as the top solo Video Journalist in Texas.
+In his 10 years in Texas, Kevin has received the Lone Star Regional Emmy for best Feature Reporter seven different times.
+And in a 34-Emmy career as a reporter, writer, and producer he also picked up a camera again – receiving the 2015, 2016, and 2017 Emmys as the top solo Video Journalist in the state as well.

-Although, technically, not a native-born Texan his DNA definitely is.
+Although, technically, not a native-born Texan, (missed out by just a couple of months) his DNA definitely is.
 The son of west Texas parents who eventually migrated to Southern California, Kevin attended elementary schools in Mesquite.

 He holds a Master’s Degree in Journalism from Northwestern University and a degree in Business from the University of Southern California.
 A student Emmy nomination started his broadcast career at Palomar College in San Marcos, California where he also returned to serve as an adjunct professor.